Press enter to see results or esc to cancel.

 Singapore offers Personalized Employment Passes (PEP) to particularly high-earning Employment Pass holders.
 The PEP has unique benefits and flexibility for these holders.
 More information about the PEP can be found in this handy article.

-For American citizens with mid-level job experience or being hired into a mid-level position in Singapore, you will likely need an S Pass.
-This pass is available to job candidates making a minimum of SGD $3000 per month as skilled workers.
+For American citizens being hired into a mid-level position in Singapore, you will likely need an S Pass.
+This pass is available to job candidates making a minimum of SGD $3,800 (USD $2,930) per month as financial service workers and SGD $3,300 (USD $2,545) as workers in other sectors.

 This is one type of Work Pass that allows family members, such as spouses and dependent children, to obtain Dependent Passes easily.